 Mr. Savikataaq: Thank you, Mr. Speaker.
 I thank the minister for his response.
-I know that the project was delayed, but funding was approved for the project to go ahead.
-I anticipate that they'll go ahead.
-I received letters that more funding may needed to complete the project.
-The initial amount that was requested was approved, and it was delayed due to circumstances beyond the minister's control.
-I am aware of that, since selection.
-To the best of my understanding a site has been selected and the project should be able to go ahead with the tendering now.
+I know that the project was delayed, but funding was approved for the project to go ahead and I anticipate that they will go ahead.
+I received letters that more funding may be needed to complete the project.
+The initial amount that was requested was approved and it was delayed due to circumstances beyond the minister's control.
+I am aware of that, the site selection, but to the best of my understanding, a site has been selected and the process should be able to go ahead with the tendering now.

-Now that that's out of the way, part of his other statement, Mr. Speaker, was that 2022 resupply season is almost complete.
-When can the House expect announcements on the prices of fuel?
-Whether it's staying the same?
-Whether it's going up?
+Now that that's out of the way, part of his other statement here too was that the 2022 resupply season is almost complete.
+When can the House expect announcements on the price of fuel, whether it's staying the same or whether it's going up?
 When can we anticipate that announcement?
 Nunavummiut are anxious to hear.
 Thank you, Mr. Speaker.

 Hon.
 David Joanasie: Thank you, Mr. Speaker.
 I appreciate the question, and I know that Nunavummiut are anticipating the fuel price increases.
 Mr. Speaker, I do intend to present the Financial Management Board an option in November.
-We expect announcements to be made shortly thereafter in the month of November is when we can anticipate how much and when fuel prices will be increased.
+We expect that announcements would be made shortly thereafter.
+The month of November is when we can anticipate how much and when fuel prices will be increased.
 Thank you, Mr. Speaker.